segmentio/segment-docs/src/protocols/faq.md

 Unplanned property omission is only supported for cloud-mode destinations.
 Unplanned properties will not be omitted when they're sent to device-mode destinations.

-### How to import events from the Source Schema to a Tracking Plan
+### Can I import events from my Source Schema into a Tracking Plan?

-You can import events into the tracking from the source schema when you initially create your tracking plan.
-Also, you can manually add these events by clicking the the (+) next to the event in your source schema page once the tracking plan has been connected.
+When you initially create your Tracking Plan, you can import events into it from a Source Schema.
+Manually add these events by clicking the the (+) next to the event in your Source Schema page after connecting your Tracking Plan. .

 ## Protocols Validation